Who can use this feature?

 Before you begin, make sure you have:

-- Claude Code is installed on your machine.
-Claude Code is a terminal application from Anthropic – see Anthropic's documentation for installation instructions.
+- Claude Code installed on your machine.
+Claude Code is a terminal application from Anthropic – see Anthropic's documentation for installation instructions;

 - A Chili Piper API key with the appropriate permissions for what you want to use the Chili Piper MCP for.